cloudfour/cloudfour.com-patterns/CONTRIBUTING.md

 2. `git pull`
 3. Make sure you have a clean working tree (`git status` should show no changes)
 4. `git checkout -b release-X.Y.Z` - Create a new release branch, where `X.Y.Z` is the version number you're about to release.
+5. Reinstall dependencies and run build: `npm ci && npm run preprocess && npm run build`
-5. `npm version [major | minor | patch]` - This will bump the version number in `package.json` and `package-lock.json`. e.g., `npm version minor` to bump from `1.1.0` to `1.2.0`.
+6. `npm version [major | minor | patch]` - This will bump the version number in `package.json` and `package-lock.json`. e.g., `npm version minor` to bump from `1.1.0` to `1.2.0`.
-6. `git push` your branch.
+7. `git push` your branch.
-7. Make a PR, get it approved, and merge your changes to `v-next`.
+8. Make a PR, get it approved, and merge your changes to `v-next`.
-8. `git checkout v-next`
+9. `git checkout v-next`
-9. `git pull`
+10. `git pull`
-10. Make sure you have a clean working tree (`git status` should show no changes)
+11. Make sure you have a clean working tree (`git status` should show no changes)
-11. `npm publish --access public` - This will automatically install and compile everything, run linting, and publish
+12. `npm publish --access public` - This will automatically install and compile everything, run linting, and publish

 You can run `npm publish --dry-run` to see everything that _would_ happen during publish, without actually publishing to the npm registry.